There's no way of knowing exactly what questions are going to come up on an exam, but you can make some reasonable predictions

-Examiners are well aware that students and (especially) teachers will question spot so they deliberately avoid falling into predictable patterns.
+Examiners are well aware that students and teachers will question spot so they deliberately avoid falling into predictable patterns.
 They will ask about the same topics but try to put a slight spin on the question so pre-prepared answers can’t be used.

 Yes, partly.
 You know the topics that are going to come up, the skills that are going to be tested, and how the exam paper will be structured.

 But you don't know the exact wording of each question or what particular angle questioning may take.

-So make the exams as predictable as you can by knowing all there is to know about the specification and how it’s assessed.
-But always be prepared for the unpredictable!
+So make the exams as predictable as you can by knowing all there is to know about the specification and how it’s assessed - but always be prepared for the unpredictable!

 - Read more: how to study effectively for your exams